nordic-institute/X-Road/development/k8s/charts/e2e-fixtures/README.md

 There is no keystore fixture: `setup.hurl` provisions each server's DS TLS certificate through the admin API (generate key, DN-only CSR, signing at the in-cluster test CA with a per-server SAN list, upload) and registers the test CA's root as the DS TLS trust anchor.
-The ds-* pods CrashLoopBackOff on the empty `tls/ds-https` vault slot by design until the hurl bootstrap runs; the scenario's DSP readiness gates assert their convergence.
+The ds-* pods wait at startup on the empty `tls/ds-https` vault slot until the hurl bootstrap runs; the scenario's DSP readiness gates assert their convergence.
 The DN/SAN values live in `values.yaml` under `hurl.vars`.